kishorem-mf/spark-jobs/README.md

 To start writing a DAG for airflow have a look at the existing DAGs or the [airflow tutorial](https://airflow.apache.org/tutorial.html).

 ## Deployment
 Every merge to `master` automatically deploys all dags to a file share in Azure (storage account: `ulohub2sadevne`, fileshare: `airflow-dags`.
-This fileshare is mounted as volume in the airflow kuberneter deployment.
+This fileshare is mounted as volume in the airflow kubernetes deployment.
 Every change on this fileshare is therefor directly picked up by airflow.
 Thus the DAGs are refreshed.

 Note: Files deleted in GIT are NOT deleted on the fileshare.
 If DAGs are removed from the master branch they have to be manually removed from the fileshare.
 Also: removed DAGs will still show up in the airflow UI since they are not removed from the airflow metadata database.
 You have to manually do this if you want to.